Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Acknowledgements

 \section{Acknowledgements}

 This work would not have been possible without the guidance of my Ph.D. advisor Francis Bonahon.
-Many thanks go out to Sasha Shapiro and Thang L\^e for informing me about related research and for enjoyable conversations, as well as to Dylan Allegretti and Zhe Sun who helped me fine-tune my ideas during a memorable visit to Tsinghua University, supported by a GEAR graduate internship grant.
-I am also grateful to Andy Neitzke for sharing his enthusiasm for experiment.
-Last but not least, Person D would like to thank Person G for their limitless support and artistic inspiration.
+Many thanks go out to Sasha Shapiro and Thang L\^e for informing me about related research and for enjoyable conversations, as well as to Dylan Allegretti and Zhe Sun who helped me fine-tune my ideas.
+I am also grateful to Andy Neitzke for sharing his enthusiasm for experiment, as well as to the referee for their helpful comments.
+Last but not least, Person D would like to thank Person G for their limitless support (and artistic inspiration).